MakeSchool-Tutorials/Makestagram-Swift/P21-Signup-Login/content.md

 #Making the Facebook Login Work

 To be able to login with Facebook, we need to register our app with their platform.
 Make sure you are signed up and logged in to Facebook so that you are able to access the Facebook Developer Portal.
-For future reference you can find the general set up guide (here)[https://developers.facebook.com/docs/ios/getting-started].
+For future reference you can find the general setup guide (here)[https://developers.facebook.com/docs/ios/getting-started].
 For now it will be easier to follow our instructions that are more specific to the _Makestagram_ app.

 Let's create a new Facebook app.